-The second line
+The second line (Risk Function)

-- The Risk Management Function is accountable for the quantitative and qualitative oversight and challenge of the identification, measurement, management, monitoring and reporting of material risks and for designing and implementing the RMF; - The Actuarial Function is accountable for actuarial methodology, and reporting to the relevant governing body on the adequacy of reserves and capital requirements, as well as on underwriting and reinsurance arrangements; and - The Compliance Function supports and advises the business on the identification, measurement and management of its regulatory and conduct risks and is accountable for monitoring and reporting on the Company's compliance risk profile.
+- Accountable for providing independent objective quantitative and qualitative challenge and oversight and challenge of the identification, measurement, management, monitoring and reporting of material risks and for designing and implementing the RMF.
+Within the Risk Function; - Actuarial Function is accountable for actuarial methodology, and reporting to the relevant governing body on the adequacy of reserves and capital requirements, as well as on underwriting and reinsurance arrangements; and - Compliance Function supports and advises the business on the identification, measurement and management of its regulatory and conduct risks and is accountable for monitoring and reporting on the Company's compliance risk profile.